-History of Ideas and Political Theory, Introduction to Academic Theory, Programming for All, Internship
+History of Ideas and Political Theory, Introduction to Academic Theory, data.ONE: Data Literacy Basic Course I, Internship

 Core Elective Section

-Introduction to Ethics, Decision Theory, Social Psychology, Change Management, Ergonomics and Human-Machine Systems, Data Literacy, Communication Psychology, Cognitive Psychology, Media Psychology, Foreign Languages, "Presentation, Rhetoric, Communication"
+Introduction to Ethics, Decision Theory, Social Psychology, Change Management, Ergonomics and Human-Machine Systems, Introduction to Programming for Data-driven Sciences, Communication Psychology, Cognitive Psychology, Media Psychology, Foreign Languages, "Presentation, Rhetoric, Communication"

 International experience is extremely important for sociologists to be able to assess global developments and specific circumstances on a national level.
 For this reason, the course of study offers good opportunities for a stay abroad from the fourth semester on.
 The Faculty of Arts and Humanities offers study and practical opportunities worldwide.
 Through semesters abroad, international internships, and research stays, students can improve their language skills in typical everyday life situations, while also acquiring further professional qualifications at the same time.